Tennessee State Route 26: Wilson County

-The highway runs an unsigned concurrency with U.S. Route 70 for its entire existence.
-It begins at an intersection with U.S. Route 70 Business and US 70 in Lebanon as US 70 and State Route 24 move east from Mt.
+The highway runs an unsigned concurrency with U.S. Route 70 (US 70) for its entire length.
+It begins at an intersection with U.S. Route 70 Business (US 70 Bus) and US 70 in Lebanon as US 70 and SR 24 move east from Mt.
 Juliet.
-SR 26 moves around north Lebanon with US 70 as SR 24 continues with Business 70 through downtown Lebanon.
-At this point, SR 26/US 70 is known as West Baddour Pkwy and later as East High St. SR 26 then continues south on the east side of town as Sparta Pike, intersecting SR 24 once more, this time it is concurrent with US 70N, before leaving Lebanon.
-The concurrency moves southeast, passing under Interstate 40 on its way to Watertown.
+SR 26 moves around north Lebanon with US 70, as SR 24 continues with US 70 Bus through downtown Lebanon.
+At this point, SR 26/US 70 is known as West Baddour Pkwy and later as East High St. SR 26 then continues south on the east side of town as Sparta Pike, intersecting SR 24 once more–this time concurrent with US 70N–before leaving Lebanon.
+The concurrency moves southeast, passing under Interstate 40 (I-40) on its way to Watertown.

 DeKalb County

 SR 26/US 70 continues through Watertown and moves into DeKalb County, becoming Nashville Highway as it moves through the towns of Alexandria, Liberty, and Dowelltown.
-During this time SR 26/US 70 runs two concurrencies with SR 53 (from Liberty to Alexandria) and SR 96 (from Liberty to just west of Smithville) with the routes briefly overlapping in Liberty so that all four routes run together.
+During this time, SR 26/US 70 runs two concurrencies with SR 53 (from Liberty to Alexandria) and SR 96 (from Liberty to just west of Smithville) with the routes briefly overlapping in Liberty so that all four routes run together.

 After leaving Dowelltown, the highways go up a hill and end the concurrency with SR 96 at the top.
 SR 26/US 70 moves through Smithville as West Broad St, later East Broad St, and moves east, becoming Sparta Highway as it does so.
 It then crosses Center Hill Lake and moves into White County.

 White County

-It moves into the west side of Sparta and becomes West Brockman Way before having an interchange with SR 111 and US 70S, where US 70S ends, before entering downtown and coming to an end at an intersection with SR 1, which US 70 continues east concurrent with towards Crossville.
+It moves into the west side of Sparta and becomes West Brockman Way before having an interchange with SR 111 and US 70S, where US 70S ends.
+It then enters downtown and comes to an end at an intersection with SR 1, which US 70 continues east concurrent with towards Crossville.

 History

 Until US 70 was commissioned in Tennessee in 1926, the route was signed solely as SR 26.
 Prior to the 1930s, SR 26 followed its current route in its entirety (except for any later bypasses), but turned north on a path towards Cookeville to intersect SR 24.
-That segment would later become SR 42 in the 1930s, and then SR 111 by the mid 1970s.
+That segment would later become SR 42 in the 1930s, and then SR 111 by the mid-1970s.